sharpart555/nexline/README.md

 I made some wrapper to fix that issue before, but it was not enough.\
 Even if `pause()` works immediately, it is still inconvenient.\
 If I want to execute async function over line by line in large file, I have to call `pause()` and `resume()` at every line.\
-I needed better way to do that without putting them all in my memory.
+I needed better way to do that without putting them all in memory.

 ## Install with npm
 Required Node.js version >= 8.0.0.